 it would be helpful, all the same, if the reader had all three papers at hand."

 Fine, K. 2003: 'The Non-identity of a Material Thing and its Matter' Mind 112, pp. 195-234.

 Frances, Bryan 2006: 'The New Leibniz's Law Arguments for Pluralism' Mind 115, pp. 1007-1022.

 King, Jeffrey C. 2006: 'Semantics for Monists'.
 Mind 115, pp. 1023-1058.

-- ———.
+———.
+2006.
 "In Defence of Three-Dimensionalism."
-Journal of Philosophy 103 (2006):699-714.
+Journal of Philosophy no. 103:699-714.

 presented in a seminar at New York University, a metaphysics workshop at Glasgow University, a talk at the University of Aberdeen, and a conference on Being at the University of Leeds.
 I should like